Things To Do On The Asian Side Of Istanbul

 • Baylan Pastanesi: If you have a sweet tooth, then you need to pay Baylan Pastenesi a visit, which has a history dating back around 100 years.
 Be sure to ask for the famous Sunday of caramel and vanilla ice cream with honey and whipped cream.
 Delicious!

-• A’Jia: If you have a special occasion, then make sure you head to the upmarket A’jia.
-We’re talking small portions but the fancy presentation here is ideal for something special.
+• A’Jia: if you have a special occasion, then make sure you head to the upmarket A’Jia.
+We’re talking small portions, but the fancy presentation here is ideal for something special

 Where To Stay On The Asian Side Of Istanbul

-When it comes to finding a place to stay on the Asian side of Istanbul, we have this guide.
-As you’ll see there are plenty of options to choose from.
-Whether you’re looking for a luxurious hotel or a more budget-friendly option, you’ll be able to find something that suits your needs.
+As you’ll see, there are plenty of options to choose from.
+Whether you’re looking for a luxurious hotel or a more budget-friendly option, you can find something that suits your needs.

 If you’re looking for a luxurious hotel, the Four Seasons Hotel Istanbul at the Bosphorus is a great option.
 This hotel offers stunning views of the city and the Bosphorus Strait, and it’s just a short walk from some of the best shopping in Istanbul.